dcos/dcos-docs/1.10/monitoring/debugging/slow-docker.md

 ## Increase CPU allocation

 If you have slow-running Docker services or deployments due to DC/OS upgrade or configuring `MESOS_CGROUPS_ENABLE_CFS=true`, increase the required CPU amount in your service definition.
-[From the CLI](/1.10/deploying-services/update-user-service/) or the **Services** tab of the DC/OS GUI, change the `"cpus"` property of your service definition to a higher value and test if this change solves your issues.
+[From the CLI](/1.10/deploying-services/update-user-service/) or the **Services** tab of the DC/OS GUI, change the `"cpus"` property of your service definition to a higher value and test if increaded CPU allocation solves your issues.

 ## Change Mesos agent configuration